-- Associate Professor of Metallurgy
+- Professor of Metallurgy

 - Chemical engineer diploma, Ecole Nationale Supérieure des Industries Chimiques, Nancy, France, 2004